Xenon Pharmaceuticals Announce - GuruFocus.com

 BURNABY, British Columbia, Nov.
-01, 2022 (GLOBE NEWSWIRE) -- Xenon Pharmaceuticals Inc. (XENE, Financial), a neurology-focused biopharmaceutical company, today announced it will report its third quarter 2022 financial and operating results after the close of U.S. financial markets on Tuesday, November 8, 2022.
+03, 2022 (GLOBE NEWSWIRE) -- Xenon Pharmaceuticals Inc. (XENE, Financial), a neurology-focused biopharmaceutical company, today announced the launch of its XEN1101 Phase 3 program with the initiation of the X-TOLE2 clinical trial, which will examine XEN1101 administered as an adjunctive treatment for adult patients with focal epilepsy.

+Mr. Ian Mortimer, Xenon’s President and Chief Executive Officer, stated, “We are thrilled to announce the launch of our XEN1101 Phase 3 program with the initiation of our X-TOLE2 clinical trial.
+We have ambitious clinical development plans for XEN1101, including our X-TOLE2 and X-TOLE3 clinical trials in focal onset seizures, as well as our Phase 3 X-ACKT clinical trial in primary generalized tonic clonic seizures.
+We continue to hear from key opinion leaders and prescribing physicians that novel mechanisms are needed to provide new therapeutic options that are clearly differentiated from the anti-seizure medications currently available.
+Backed by a strong scientific rationale and compelling Phase 2b clinical data, we are focused on advancing XEN1101 through its late-stage clinical development towards commercialization, with the goal of providing new therapies for epilepsy patients in need.”

 About Xenon Pharmaceuticals Inc.